fynv/usd2glb/README.md

 # usd2glb
-converting usdc to glb using tinyusdz &amp; tinygltf
+Converting usdc to glb using tinyusdz &amp; tinygltf

+Toy code.
+No formal license.
+Can be freely used.